Samut Songkhram province: Geography

 Samut Songkhram is at the mouth of the Mae Klong River to the Bay of Bangkok (upper Gulf of Thailand).
 With several canals (khlong) the water of the river is spread through the province for irrigation.
 At the coast are many lakes for producing sea salt.
 The sandbar Don Hoi Lot at the mouth of the river is famous for its endemic shell population of Solen regularis.

 It covers a total area of 416.7 km2 (about 160.9 sq mi).
 It can be considered the smallest province in Thailand.
 The total forest area is 30 km² or 7.3 percent of provincial area.

 This province is home to places of worship of the three major religions.
 There are 110 Buddhist temples, two Christian churches and one mosque.
+Additionally, Samut Songkhram is also home to the oldest Chinese joss house and almshouse in Thailand, which is over 215 years old.

 History

 Samut Songkhram or Mae Klong or Suan Nok (outside garden) was a part of Mueang Ratchaburi in the past.
 The old name of Mae Klong is Bang Chang which was centered at Tambon Amphawa, Samut Songkhram (from the district at present).
 During the transition from the Ayutthaya to the Thon Buri periods, it was separated from Ratchaburi and named Mueang Mae Klong.

-Samut Songkhram was historically important during the establishment of Thon Buri as the kingdom’s capital by King Taksin the Great.
+Samut Songkhram was historically important during the establishment of Thon Buri as the kingdom's capital by King Taksin the Great.
 When the Burmese led an army to Tambon Bang Kung, the king gathered the people to build a fort and prevent the city from capture by the Burmese troops.
 This was an important act against the Burmese invaders at that time.

 Mueang Mae Klong (actually pronounced "Mae Glawng"), changed its name into Samut Songkhram but the actual year is not known.
-It is assumed it occurred in 1752 to 1756 because the name of the province first appeared in the evidence from the first Thai enacted law: Later, a decree was found,issued from the reign of King Borom Urn Baromgoate in 1756 and was identified as ordered to The Lord Rattanathibet, the Grand marshal of the Court.
+It is assumed it occurred in 1752 to 1756 because the name of the province first appeared in the evidence from the first Thai enacted law: Later, a decree was found,issued from the reign of King Borommakot in 1756 and was identified as ordered to The Lord Rattanathibet, the Grand marshal of the Court.
 Apparently Kun Wisetvanish (Chean Ar Pan Teck), Kun Thip, and Meun Rukka Auksorn were daring ask to establish casinos in Samut Songkhram, Ratchaburi and Samut Prakan.

 Samut Songkhram is the birthplace of many famous Thai people whether King Rama II who was born in 1767 in Amphawa District or Chang and Eng Bunker who were born in 1811.